 - Possibly an appropriate adult.

-The accused’s solicitor, the prosecutor and the clerk of court, will normally sit facing the sheriff, judge or JP in an area known as the well of the court.
+The child’s solicitor, the prosecutor and the clerk of court, will normally sit below the judge in an area known as the well of the court.
 The judge’s seat is known as the bench.

 At the start of a case